Skip to main content

 With no responsibility for the adoption of accounting standards, LACA states that it uses its best endeavors to broaden the adoption and mandatory application of IFRS in the jurisdiction.
 Presently, EU-endorsed IFRS are required or permitted for listed and unlisted companies, development financial institutions, and large state-owned enterprises.

 Through its Education Committee and Education Center, LACA also provides ongoing training on IFRS with materials translated in Latvian.
 LACA reports that its course curriculum, which includes new updates and common implementation issues, has been recognized by the Ministry of Education; and that up-to-date texts of all IFRS, including interpretations and annual improvements as adopted by the EU is available on the Ministry of Finance site at: International accounting (financial reporting) standards in the EU.
-Most recent update topics included IFRS 16 in 2020 and 2019 and IFRS 9 and IFRS 15 in 2018.
+Update topics included IFRS 16 in 2020 and 2019 and IFRS 9 and IFRS 15 in 2018.

 Additionally, LACA and the Association of Accountants in the Republic of Latvia established a cooperation agreement in 2012 with the objective of enhancing the Latvian financial reporting framework.
 The agreement covers collaboration on the following issues: (i) creating favourable conditions for the development of accountants, auditors and other related professions in Latvia; (ii) achieving a qualitative development of the Latvian financial reporting system, including the introduction of the requirements of the EU legislation, IFRS, as well as other standards; (iii) improving the quality of financial reporting as well as the implementation of best practice models in the field of accounting, financial reporting and auditing.